Weather helm: Discussion

 The fundamental cause of "helm", be it weather or lee, is the differential between the center of effort of the sail plan to the center of lateral resistance of the hull.
 If the center of pressure is astern of the center of lateral resistance, a weather helm, the tendency of the vessel to want to turn into the wind, or to weather-vane, will result.

 If the situation is reversed, with the center of pressure forward of the center of resistance of the hull, a "lee" helm will result, which is generally considered undesirable, if not dangerous.
 Too much of either helm is not good, since it forces the helmsman to hold the rudder deflected to counter it, thus inducing extra drag beyond what a vessel with neutral or minimal helm would experience.

-See Sailing Theory and Practice by C.A.
-Marchaj for a mathematical analysis of the dynamics of weather helm.
+A smaller side-effect of weather helm is to provide a hydrodynamic force from the rudder pushing the vessel windward against the water.
+A well-tuned racing sailboat can take advantage of this additional force in certain circumstances.